Zero Time Dilemma: Setting and characters

 Zero Time Dilemma is set between the events of Nine Hours, Nine Persons, Nine Doors and Virtue's Last Reward.
 The game follows nine characters who have been locked up in an underground nuclear bomb shelter and are forced to play a death game called the Decision Game, which is led by a masked person known as Zero.
 The shelter is divided into three wards, with three people placed in each section, making up three teams: C-Team, Q-Team, and D-Team.
 To get to the central elevator hall and escape, the characters need six passwords; one password is revealed each time one of them dies.
 The characters are all wearing watches that inject them with a drug every 90 minutes, inducing memory loss.
 Heavily involved in the game's lore is the many-worlds theory, where every decision made creates alternate universes where the opposite was chosen; these timelines make up the game's multiple routes.

-C-Team includes Carlos, a firefighter with a strong sense of justice; Akane, a member of a secret society working for a peaceful future, and who pretends to be a "neat and clean, ideal Japanese woman"; and Junpei, a childhood friend of Akane's, who has joined a detective agency to find her after she has not been heard from.
-Q-Team includes a naive amnesiac boy wearing a spherical helmet; Eric, an ice cream shop clerk who easily cracks under pressure; and Mira, who does not show much emotion and is in a relationship with Eric.
-D-Team includes Diana, a pacifist nurse who dislikes fighting; Phi, an intelligent woman who participated in the Dcom (Dwelling for Experimental Cohabitation of Mars) experiment together with Akane and Sigma to save the world from the Radical-6 virus; and Sigma, a 67-year-old man in the body of a 22-year-old.
+C-Team includes Carlos (Tomokazu Sugita/Andrew Bowen), a firefighter with a strong sense of justice; Akane (Miyuki Sawashiro/Rena Strober), a member of a secret society working for a peaceful future, and who pretends to be a "neat and clean, ideal Japanese woman"; and Junpei (Tatsuhisa Suzuki/Evan Smith), a childhood friend of Akane's, who has joined a detective agency to find her after she has not been heard from.
+Q-Team includes a naive amnesiac boy wearing a spherical helmet (Aki Toyosaki/Jonquill Goode); Eric (Akira Ishida/Keith Silverstein), an ice cream shop clerk who easily cracks under pressure; and Mira (Maaya Sakamoto/Rachael Kimsey), who does not show much emotion and is in a relationship with Eric.
+D-Team includes Diana (Mamiko Noto/Eden Riegel), a pacifist nurse who dislikes fighting; Phi (Chiaki Omagawa/Karen Strassman), an intelligent woman who participated in the Dcom (Dwelling for Experimental Cohabitation of Mars) experiment together with Akane and Sigma to save the world from the Radical-6 virus; and Sigma (Daisuke Ono/Matthew Mercer), a 67-year-old man in the body of a 22-year-old.
 Additionally, there is a dog named Gab who is able to pass through vents between the sections to deliver messages between the teams.